Route tables to resolve conflicts if the related domains in both SaaS and web apps are the same

-The main route table is accessible from the Secure Workspace Access tile.
+The main route table is accessible from the Secure Private Access tile.

 - Log on to Citrix Cloud account.

-- On the Secure Workspace Access tile, click Manage.
+- On the Secure Private Access tile, click Manage.

 The main route table displays the following columns.

-- FQDN: FQDN for which the type of traffic routing is desired to be configured.
+- FQDN/IP: FQDN or the IP address for which the type of traffic routing is desired to be configured.